RazzM13/LSW/WHITEPAPER.md

 A 3D geospatial database model for storing, organising and manipulating structured data.

 ## Data types
+In LSW units of data, also known as caches, are organized within a hierhical namespace structure that consists of static predefined sections (i.e. `/schemas`) or dynamically generated sections based on a derivative geohash-36 algorithm that augments the original by providing support for scopes and will referenced herein as *scopped geohash-36*.

+The scopped geohash-36 algorithm relies upon the original definition for representing 2D world coordinates without support for checksuming or altitude representation; instead, a new concept of *scope* is introduced.
+A scope is

 ### Caches
 A cache is the basic unit of data within LSW, it comprises of a data property and a metadata property.
 The data property acts as a container for structured data that is formatted according to a predefined schema; the previously mentioned schema pertains to the metadata property of the cache, more specifically to the value of it's `type` key.